matason/symfony-certification/certification.md

 The Symfony CLI binary can be used to:
 * Create new Symfony applications
-* Run a local web server with TLS support for development purposes
+* Run a local web server with TLS support for development purposes with `symfony server:start`
-* Check for security vulnerabilities in a project
+* Check for security vulnerabilities in a project with `symfony check:security`
 * Seamless integrate with platform.sh (Symfony Cloud, Symfony PaaS)

 ### Using composer create-project